openeuropa/oe_theme/README.md

 Manually disabling Drupal 8 caching is a laborious process that is well described [here](https://www.drupal.org/node/2598914).

-Alternatively you can use the following Drupal Console command to disable Drupal 8 caches:
+Alternatively you can use the following Drupal Console command to disable/enable Drupal 8 caching:

 ```
 $ ./vendor/bin/drupal site:mode dev  # Disable all caches.